taustation-fan/taustation-fan.github.io/README.md

 sense to use up your current stats for career tasks or other purposes.

-While planning your travel, be aware that hotel rooms cost more at higher-level stations, and that shifting orbital positions can make the return travel more expensive.
+While planning your travel, be aware that hotel rooms cost more at higher-level stations, and that shifting orbital positions and economic fluctuations can make the return travel more expensive.

 You need a Gaule visa for visiting stations under the Gaule government (basically any station with French sounding names).
 As a VIP, you can